 The Service's response to Covid-19 is summarised in the bullet points below, noting how the service has directly responded to this global pandemic on a local scale.

-Following the announcement by the Prime Minister on the 23rd March 2020 that the United Kingdom was going into lockdown due to the pandemic, the Chief Fire Officer advised that all staff, unless on operational duty, should stay and work from home and not come into their offices.
+Following the announcement of the pandemic by the Prime Minister on the evening of 23rd March 2020, the Chief Fire Officer advised that all staff, unless on operational duty, should stay and work from home and not come into their offices.